fluid-project/jira-to-11ty/src/issues/FLUID-5250.md

     {
       "author": "Kasper Galschiot Markus",
       "date": "2014-01-15T09:57:01.567-0500",
-      "body": "@@Justin Obara Am I understanding this JIRA correctly - that the problem was that you're getting the output from both true and false blocks (hence three outputs)... and would something like <https://github.com/kaspermarkus/infusion/commit/607088fac3f57cd91abd5f90065e1d63a1af35ed> correctly illustrate the desired result?
+      "body": "Justin Obara Am I understanding this JIRA correctly - that the problem was that you're getting the output from both true and false blocks (hence three outputs)... and would something like <https://github.com/kaspermarkus/infusion/commit/607088fac3f57cd91abd5f90065e1d63a1af35ed> correctly illustrate the desired result?
 Or is this JIRA about something completely different?\n"
     },
     {
       "author": "Justin Obara",